Expressive Therapies at St. Louis Children’s Hospital

 Frequently Asked Questions:

-Do you have to be an artist, musician, or dancer to participate in Expressive Therapies?
+Do you have to be an artist or musician to participate in Expressive Therapies?

 • Simply put, NOPE.
 Expressive Therapies focus on the process of engagement, meaning the experience vs. the product.
 Novelty of the experience can, at times, be a powerful therapeutic tool